cloudControl/documentation/Add-on Documentation/Data Processing/QuotaGuard.md

 # QuotaGuard

 QuotaGuard is a proxy service for outgoing API calls.
-By routing your calls through our distributed proxy network we guarantee that your quotas with any IP limiting services are not shared with other CloudControl users and you get consistent, reliable access to critical third party APIs like Google Maps Geocoding.
+By routing your calls through our distributed proxy network we guarantee that your quotas with any IP limiting services are not shared with other cloudControl users and you get consistent, reliable access to critical third party APIs like Google Maps Geocoding.

 ## Adding QuotaGuard